rd2000/PowerScriptCollection/README.md

 # PSFunctions

-A custom collection of powershell scripts.
+A custom collection of powershell functions

 ---